Definition and Introduction

 ALLPM.Com: ALLPM.Com was founded in 1998 with one simple vision: to help project managers succeed in their careers and in their projects by leveraging the power of the internet to build an world-wide open and free community of project managers.
 In furtherance of this vision, ALLPM has grown over the years to encompass new tools, features and information, all intended to help project managers help themselves and others be more successful.

 NewGrange Center: Welcome to the NewGrange Center for Project Management.
-We are an international web based organization.
+We are an international web based, non-profit, all volunteer organization, dedicated to the principle of building a community of practice among project managers.
+The backbone of the organization is the 5 minute email list.
 Our mission is to further the discussion of project management as a professional discipline.
 Our focus is a hands-on, practical approach to project management.
 We want to know what really works, why it works and how to replicate it consistently.

 American Society for PM: asapm is a not-for-profit professional society dedicated to advancing the project management discipline.
 Working with members, asapm provides the leadership for professional growth of both members and the profession.
 Enhancement of the profession benefits project practitioners, their respective organizations, and the project management community. asapm is working at the forefront of the project management discipline to push practices, procedures, and techniques to their best use.